 The Mischievous Mouse will sometimes waste its turn feeling homesick, which was a status effect exclusive to Ness.

-In the Chimera Lab, you can find the book "Overcoming Shyness", and, of course, the hilarious magazine excerpt from the $7,500 hovel in Onett.
+In the Chimera Laboratory, you can find the book "Overcoming Shyness", and, of course, the hilarious magazine excerpt from the $7,500 hovel in Onett.

 Crapsaccharine World: Quite possibly the most outstanding example of this trope, and definitely one of the most subtle.

-Cue The Rain: In Chapter 1, Ed says the only thing that can make things stranger is if it were to start raining.
+Cue the Rain/Tempting Fate: In Chapter 1, Ed says the only thing that can make things stranger is if it were to start raining.
 Guess what happens.